GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-12-16-journal-database-is-finally-working-and.md

 ---
 layout: post
 title: Journal: Database is Finally Working and Enabling Sessions.
+category: words
 ---
 **Finally**, I can write some code.
 First things first, though, here's what I had to do to get to this point.